jttoivon/data-analysis-with-python-spring-2019/index.rst

 available, so we only need to download it.
 After downloading the data it needs to be cleaned to enable further analysis.
 In the cleaning phase the data is converted to some uniform and consistent format.
-After which the data can be
+After which the data can, for instance, be

 * combined or divided into smaller chunks

 * grouped or sorted,

 * condensed into small number of summary statistics

-* numerical or string operations can be performed on the data The point is to manipulate the data into a form that enables discovery of relationships and regularities among the elements of data.
+* numerical or string operations can be performed on the data

+The point is to manipulate the data into a form that enables discovery of relationships and regularities among the elements of data.
 Visualization of data often helps to get a better understanding of the data.